Paris to Barcelona train

 Whichever class you choose, I recommend an upper deck seat for the best views.
 It's only 9 wide and easy stairs up from the entrance and once upstairs you can walk along the train to the cafe-bar, there are toilets & luggage space.
 Any seat number greater than 60 is upper deck.

-You cannot select forward-facing seats, but car 1 (or in the second TGV unit, car 11) is usually at the Paris end of the train and you can work out which way seats face from the TGV Duplex seat numbering plan.
+You cannot select forward-facing seats, but car 1 (or in the second TGV unit, car 11) is normally at the Paris end of the train and you can work out which way seats face from the TGV Duplex seat map.
 These trains usually leave Paris as two TGV Duplex units coupled together.
 Cars 1-8 at the rear are uncoupled at Perpignan, cars 11-18 up front continue to Barcelona.

 Infants under 4 go free on both the TGV and Frecciarossa, no need to buy them a ticket, just bring them along.
 However, if they go free they don't qualify for their own seat, they go on your lap.